fusioncharts/dev_centre_docs/chart-guide/standard-charts/error-charts.md

 * Set the `y` attribute to specify the numeric y value needed to plot a data item.
 This attribute belongs to the `data` object, which belongs to the `dataset` object.

 * Set the `verticalErrorValue` to specify the range of possible vertical deviation values that will be plotted as the error bar on the chart.
 This attribute also belongs to the `data` object, which belongs to the `dataset` object.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=errorscatter "@@open-newtab") page of error scatter chart.

 The error scatter chart will look like: